Login

 Day 13 Shachspong – Khoburtse

 We continue our descent of the Baltoro Glacier.
-It is amazing how different everything looks in descent with our constant field of vision now filled with an entirely different view.
-The drop in altitude starts to become more noticeable as the granite walls and spires lining the glacier, which yesterday looked almost lower than us, now tower to lofty heights above.
-It is also a little warmer and there is more oxygen in the air.
-Passing through the campsite of the Duke of Abruzzi at Urdukas we can marvel at the tenacity of those early pioneers who endured untold hardship simply to get to their basecamps.
-After taking lunch on the Duke’s terrace, with sensational views of Pakistan’s beautiful places across the glacier to Biale Peak which remains hidden except from this vantage point, we continue trekking down this huge valley, sometimes on the glacier and sometimes along the moraine or the valley sides until we reach Khoburtse, our first off-glacier camp for some days.
-Ahead now we can make out the end of the glacier and the start of the valley of the Braldu.
-We can even see the patches of green on the lower slopes of Paiju Peak which mark the location of the spring water camp.
+The drop in altitude becomes more noticeable as the granite walls and spires lining the glacier, which yesterday looked almost lower than us, now tower to lofty heights above.
+It is also a little warmer, with more oxygen in the air.
+Passing through the campsite of the Duke of Abruzzi at Urdukas, we can marvel at the tenacity of those early pioneers who endured untold hardship to get to their base camps.
+After taking lunch on the Duke’s terrace, with sensational views across the glacier to Biale Peak, which remains hidden except from this vantage point, we continue trekking down this huge valley, sometimes on the glacier and sometimes along the moraine or the valley sides until we reach Khoburtse, our first off-glacier camp for some days.
+Now we can make out the end of the glacier and the start of the valley of the Braldu.
+We can even see the patches of green on the lower slopes of Paiju Peak, which mark the location of the spring water camp.

 Goro - K2 Basecamp Trek